-I had a lot of factors in my favor when I got pregnant with Camille – a loving husband, a stable home, a strong faith and a religious upbringing that celebrated human life, supportive friends and family.
+I had a lot of factors in my favor when I got pregnant with Camille – a loving husband, a stable home, a strong faith that celebrated human life, and supportive friends and family.
 And when I think about my struggle, I wonder how much harder the struggle would be for someone without these factors.
 My heart goes out to any woman who’s pregnant and not happy about it, especially under tough circumstances.

 And if there’s anything I want to pass on, it is HOPE.
 Hope that God will bless any choice that seeks to honors Him.
 Hope that what seems terrible and burdensome can take a beautiful turn.
 Hope that whatever path God is pointing you toward will lead a better place.

 To this day, I look at Camille and marvel.
 I blink back tears of gratitude and happiness that I was chosen to be her mom.
 God has great plans for Camille, and I look forward to seeing those plans unfold.
 She’s still my little wonder, shining her light brightly as only a product of heaven can do here on earth.

 Thanks for reading this article today.
 If you found the message helpful, please share it through social media.